stockbal/flp-systeminfo-plugin/README.md

 # flp-systeminfo-plugin
 Fiori Launchpad Plugin for
 - displaying ABAP system info
+- changing language
+  - via Dropdown of all installed languages in the system (works only if the SICF service /sap/bc/adt is active and user has authority to use it)
-- changing language from(to) German to(from) English
+  - from(to) German to(from) English
 - changing the client
-  - via Dropdown of all available clients in the system (works only if the SICF service /sap/bc/adt is active)
+  - via Dropdown of all available clients in the system (works only if the SICF service /sap/bc/adt is active and user has authority to use it)
   - or via direkt input via Popup input dialog (if above service is not active)

 ## Setup